becomesco/purple-cheetah/README.md

   client will receive response with status 500 and no details.
 This middleware is added to the Purple Cheetah by default and can be overwritten in the configuration object.
-- Endpoint not found (404) - Is a simple middleware which return JSON object to the client if requested route does not exist.
+- Route not found (404) - Is a simple middleware which return JSON object to the client if requested route does not exist.
 This middleware is added to the Purple Cheetah by default and can be overwritten in the configuration object.
 - Request logger - Is a simple middleware which uses logger to log all incoming